 The Ordway believes that the arts belong to us all.
 Art is not precious or exclusive.
 It is not defined by objective views or by the status quo.
 It has the power to bring communities together and challenges us to view the world in new ways.

-From self-produced musical productions that give talented local artists their time in the spotlight, to a World Music & Dance series that celebrates diverse cultural traditions from around the world, the Ordway is committed to uniting the Twin Cities through artistic expression.
+From self-produced musical productions that give talented local artists their time in the spotlight, to a Music & Movement Series that celebrates cultural traditions from around the world, the Ordway is committed to uniting the Twin Cities through artistic expression.

 Inside the Ordway

 The Ordway houses a 1,900 seat Music Theater; two large rehearsal halls, and magnificent lobbies, including the second floor Target Atrium; a spacious, two story lobby encircled by a glass facade.
 In the spring of 2013, construction began on the 1,100 seat Concert Hall that would replace the McKnight Theatre.
 Construction was completed in the spring of 2015.